Age estimation · Field of practice

 Typical contexts

-Age estimation concerns constellations in which a person’s age is legally relevant and the available documents do not permit a reliable clarification.
+Age estimation concerns cases in which a person’s age is legally relevant and the available documents do not permit a sufficiently supported clarification.
 This may concern legal majority, criminal-law thresholds, classification under juvenile criminal law, or other proceedings in which an age threshold defines the legal framework.

 Typical contexts are missing, contradictory, or insufficient age documents, administrative or judicial reviews of legal majority, as well as questions concerning criminal responsibility or classification into juvenile-law age groups.
 What remains decisive is always which age threshold is legally relevant in the concrete proceedings and on what basis individual examinations may be considered at all.